Our life experiences get 'wired in' to our brains in the form of an intricate network of about 100 billion neurons.

 To start, try this:

 Get mindful: Next time you notice yourself experiencing a strong emotion, a bodily sensation that seems quite intense, or responding in ways that you might like to alter, slow down and take time to reflect on your experience.

 Notice what is occurring: Daniel Siegel uses the acronym of SIFTing your experience, which is a lovely reminder to explore the different elements of what is occurring.
 See if you can notice the Sensations, Images, Feelings and Thoughts that came up for you at the time.

 I also like Tara Bennet Goleman's suggestions, which include asking yourself questions like "what was occurring at the time that prompted this", "what was going through my mind", "what story was I telling myself", "how did my body feel at the time", "what emotions were coming up", and "does this remind me of anything"?

 Is there anything about this experience that feels familiar, automatic or habitual?
 Was there a trigger?

 Write it down: It can help to write down what you are noticing, so you can refer to it later and build a map of what is occurring, and when.
-Often this may help us become aware that we tend to have the same kinds of thoughts, feelings or urges quite frequently.
+Often this may help us become aware that we tend to have the same kinds of thoughts, feelings or urges in particular situations, or that similar themes re-occur.
 With practice, we can start to notice these patterns earlier and earlier, and this creates a space for us to respond differently.